 Why using analogies in your blog posts can increase your humor factor.

-Think about an analogy kind of like the Olsen Twins.
-The look the same, they talk the same, but they are CLEARLY different people (so they say…I still think they might be clones).
+Think about an analogy kind of like you think about the Olsen Twins.
+They look the same, they talk the same, but they are CLEARLY different people (so they say…I still think they might be clones).
 That’s exactly what an analogy is!
-An analogy is when you illustrate the properties of one item or action by drawing a reference to another item or action.
+An analogy is when you compare TWO things…to make the definition of one of the things clear.
+They are two totally different things, but can be used to describe the same feeling or action.

 (I don’t know if you noticed my genius up there…but I totally used an analogy to describe an analogy.
 I’m kinda proud of me.)

 So why is an analogy important in humor writing…or writing in general?
-Ok…you write a blog, right?
+You’re a blogger.
 I’m going to hedge my bets and say that your blog TEACHES something.
 Whether that’s how to keep a clean house, how to take care of a horse, or how to be He-Man for Halloween.

-Analogies are the ART of teaching with simple comparison.
-For example “Riding a horse is like riding a bike…when you fall off it hurts a lot and you’re usually going relatively fast.”
+Analogies are the ART of teaching with a simple comparison.
 They help to clarify SOMETHING that you are trying to teach to your audience.

 Writing a funny analogy takes it one step farther by adding the element of surprise.